 ||Our clinical affiliates include collaborative relationships and staffing at community health centers, academic medical centers and VA medical centers.

-- Community Health Centers: New England Eye provides service and best practice support in over 14 community health centers in the Greater Boston area including: Charles River Community Health, Codman Square Health Center, Dimock Center, Dot House, East Boston Neighborhood Health Center, Fenway Community Health Center, Greater Roslindale Medical and Dental Center, Lynn Community Health Center, Martha Eliot Health Center, North End Community Health Center, South Boston and South End Community Health centers, and Upham's Corner Health Center.
+- Community Health Centers: Our clinical faculty and students provide service and best practice support in over 14 community health centers in the Greater Boston area including: Charles River Community Health, Codman Square Health Center, Dimock Center, Dot House, East Boston Neighborhood Health Center, Fenway Community Health Center, Greater Roslindale Medical and Dental Center, Lynn Community Health Center, Martha Eliot Health Center, North End Community Health Center, South Boston and South End Community Health centers, and Upham's Corner Health Center.

-- Academic Medical Centers: NEE offers services at hospital based programs such as Boston Medical Center’s Department of Ophthalmology and the Floating Hospital for Children at Tufts Medical Center.
+- Academic Medical Centers: Our clinical faculty and students offers services at hospital based programs such as Boston Medical Center’s Department of Ophthalmology and the Floating Hospital for Children at Tufts Medical Center.

-- VA Medical Centers: NECO students train with NEE doctors at VA hospitals to provide care to patients with a wide range of eye and vision problems such as multiple complex ocular and systemic health conditions such as diabetes, hypertension, and neurological and cardiac disease.
+- VA Medical Centers: NECO students train with our clinical faculty at VA hospitals to provide care to patients with a wide range of eye and vision problems such as multiple complex ocular and systemic health conditions such as diabetes, hypertension, and neurological and cardiac disease.

 ||New England College of Optometry is committed to providing access to high-quality, convenient, and affordable eye care throughout the community to children, as well as individuals with disabilities, specific low vision and geriatric services, and care to those who are homeless.

 - Individuals with Disabilities Service: Clinical faculty and students offer services and support for individuals with disabilities at New England Eye at Perkins School for the Blind, the Seamark Vision Clinic at the Cotting School, and New England Eye Southeastern Massachusetts (SEMA).

 - Low Vision and Geriatric Service: New England Eye provides low vision and geriatric services to individuals throughout the Boston area.
 Current locations include Boston University Eye Associates in Brockton, New England Eye at MAB Worcester, the Carroll Center for the Blind, and Mobile Care Teams at Elder Service Plan of Harbor Health, Uphams Elder Service Plan, and the Boston Home.